-Total % of voting rights represented on the board of directors 3,62 Indicate whether shareholders' agreements that affect the company have been notified to provided in articles 530 and 531 of the Capital Companies Law.
-If so, briefly describe the ag the shareholders involved: 1) [] Yes [√] No Indicate if the company is aware of any concerted action among its shareholders.
-If so, give e a brief description: [] Yes [√] No Indicate if any natural or legal person exercises or can exercise control over the company ir with article 5 of the Securities Market Law.
-If so, identify that person: n accordance
+Total % of voting rights represented on the Board of Directors 3.75 -- ------

+A.7.
+Indicate whether shareholders' agreements that affect the company have been notified to the company as provided in articles 530 and 531 of the Capital Companies Law.
+If so, briefly describe the agreements and list the shareholders involved: -

+Indicate if the company is aware of any concerted action among its shareholders.
+If so, give a brief description:

+Yes / No

+A.8.
+Indicate if any natural or legal person exercises or can exercise control over the company in accordance with article 5 of the Securities Market Law.
+If so, identify that person:

-[] Yes [√] No
+Yes ✓ No